- General information

 Remember that getting a Work-Study job is just like getting any other position, including interviews and applications.
 There is no guarantee that the position you want will be available to you.
 So the earlier you get started, the better your chances of finding the perfect Work-Study job

 The first step to getting a paycheck is to have your employer complete your hire paperwork.
 As an hourly employee working on campus, you will enter your hours worked each day online through your webadvisor.
 As a Work-Study student, you are an employee of the University whether you work on or off campus.
 University employees are paid every two weeks.
-Please review the Web time Entry Training for Hourly Personnel tutorial.
-The Payroll Office, located in the Prudential Building at 95 University Blvd, requires all employees to complete direct deposit information.
-If the deposit information is not provided prior to printing the employee's first paycheck, the check will be distributed to a campus card.
-You will need to go to the Payroll Office to provide your deposit information in order to receive your payroll check.
+Please review Payroll resources for assistance with time entry.
+The Payroll Office strongly encourages all employees to complete direct deposit information.
 All new hire employees are to be directed to the Office of Human Resources and Equal Opportunity to complete the I-9 form on OR before their first day of work.

 You cannot receive a paycheck until your payroll form has been submitted by your employer and you have submitted your hours worked on-line.
 Be sure to submit your paperwork promptly to avoid a delay on your part in receiving your paycheck.